YousraBarhmi/Portfolio-CV/README.md

 # Portfolio-CV
-dynamic personal CV using HTML and Bootstrap CSS
+dynamic personal CV using only HTML and Bootstrap CSS